wrfg/wrfg.org/content/pages/about.md

 In the utilization of the Foundation’s facilities and in its programs the following communities will receive first priority:

 1. Those who continue to be denied free and open access to the broadcast media,
-1. Those who suffer oppression or exploitation based upon class, race, sex, age, creed, sexual orientation, disability, or immigrant status.
+2. Those who suffer oppression or exploitation based upon class, race, sex, age, creed, sexual orientation, disability, or immigrant status.

 ## Contact

 ##### Our Address

 WRFG 89.3 FM (Radio Free Georgia)
 1083 Austin Avenue, NE
+Suite 500
 Atlanta, GA 30307-1940

 ##### Business Office

 Email: office@wrfg.org
 Phone: (404) 523-3471
 Fax: (404) 523-8990